simonpcouch/syrup/README.md

-The percent CPU usage will always be `NA` the first time a process ID is seen, as the usage calculation is based on change since the previous recorded measure.
-As early as we measure, we see the workers at 100% usage, while the parent process is largely idle once it has sent data off to workers.
+The percent CPU usage will always be `NA` the first time a process ID is seen, as the usage calculation is based on change since the previous recorded value.
+As soon as we’re able to start measuring, we see the workers at 100% usage, while the parent process is largely idle once it has sent data off to workers.

 ## Scope

-There’s nothing specific about this package that necessitates the expression provided to `syrup()` is run in parallel.
+While much of the verbiage in the package assumes that the supplied expression will be distributed across CPU cores, there’s nothing specific about this package that necessitates the expression provided to `syrup()` is run in parallel.
 Said another way, syrup will work just fine with “normal,” sequentially-run R code.
 That said, there are many better, more fine-grained tools for the job in the case of sequential R code, such as `Rprofmem()`, the [profmem](https://CRAN.R-project.org/package=profmem) package, the [bench](https://bench.r-lib.org/) package, and packages in the [R-prof](https://github.com/r-prof) GitHub organization.

-Results from syrup only provide enough detail for the coarsest analyses of memory usage, but they do provide an entry to “profiling” memory usage for R code that runs in parallel.
+Results from syrup only provide enough detail for the coarsest analyses of memory and CPU usage, but they do provide an entry point to “profiling” system resource usage for R code that runs in parallel.